vpavlenko/vpavlenko/README.md

 I study and visualize music theory.
+I make an interactive course on Western music theory: https://rawl.rocks/.
 Sometimes I record [lectures in Russian](https://t.me/keetezh/1055).
 I may have ideas to explore, DM to do research together